FutureX-Corporate/Futurdustry-Mod/README.md

 ### Extra Info
   This mod is still currently in progress, and it cannot be used in Mindustry yet. :)
-  If anyone wants to help out witht this build, just send an email to let me know: **futurex.corporate@gmail.com**
+  If anyone wants to help out with this build, just send an email to let me know: **futurex.corporate@gmail.com**

 ### Downloading